UnifyBio/unifybio-site/docs/concepts.md

 Details on running prepare are documented in the [Unify CLI docs](unify-cli.md).

-### transact task
+### Transact Task

 Transaction takes data off disk and stores it in the distributed representation model specified by a UnifyBio system.
 Once data has been prepared into a working directory, it is ready to be transacted.

 Details on running transact are documented in the [Unify CLI docs](unify-cli.md).

-### inference tasks
+### Inference tasks

-The Unify schema and metamodel are used not only for inference throughout the UnifyBio stack, but also for integration with other tools and systems.
+The Unify schema and metamodel are used not only for inference throughout the UnifyBio stack, but also for generating integrations with other tools and systems.
 This includes things like inferring a metaschema for the Trino integration via Datomic analytics, or inferring a JSON schema for enabling editors to provide static analysis and autocomplete functionality to users writing import configs.